sleiendecker/waltscience.github.io/about.md

 permalink: /about/
 ---

-I am a research scientist specializing in statistical and empirical modeling of systems.
+I am a research scientist specializing in statistical and empirical modeling.
 I write articles for fun and I try to learn new analysis and visualization tools along the way.

 ### Credentials